 Looking for opportunities to educate my community, I trained with Cuddlist to be a professional cuddler, a very new industry, at the very beginning of their launch in December 2015.
 Professional cuddling, aka Cuddle Therapy, was actually a great way to get into hands-on sex education.
 I was teaching my clients the building blocks to a quality sex life – communication, consent, and boundaries.

 I had a curiosity around Surrogate Partner work since seeing the movie The Sessions in the summer of 2014.
 Living in Michigan, though, didn’t give her much of an opportunity to explore the field.
 Local therapists weren’t using the services of surrogates.
-BUT… then I moved to San Diego, California and began Surrogate Partner Therapy training with the Institute for Mind Body Therapy…
+BUT… then I moved to San Diego, California and began Surrogate Partner Therapy training with Integrative Mind Body Therapies…

 In my private life, I’m a mother to two sons and a dog mom.
 I have a supportive partner and I contribute to multiple sex-positive, gender, sexuality, and relationship diverse communities.
 I come to this work with maturity and a history rich with experience.
 It sometimes feels like my entire life was to bring me to this work.
 I love what I do.